puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 }
 {% endhighlight %}

-Say you wanted to deploy your webpage to servers around the world, and wanted changes in content depending on the language in each region.
+Say you want to deploy your webpage to servers around the world, and want changes in content depending on the language in each region.
 Instead of rewriting the whole class or module for each region, you can use class parameters to customize these values as the class is declared.